 The Dixie Amateur has been played continuously since 1962 at various courses in South Florida including: The Links at Key Biscayne and the Golf Club of Miami .
 During this time the tournament really began to attract the very best players in the United States and several players won before graduating to the PGA Tour.
 Champions include: Andy Bean, Bruce Fleisher, Lanny Wadkins, Nolan Henke, Len Mattice and Jesper Parnevik.

 In 1990 the Dixie Amateur was moved to the Bonaventure Resort.
 During this time period the tournament was moved to December and held during the Christmas break.
 This move allowed a greater number of collegiate golfers to participate and the strength of our field grew substantially.

 In 1997 a senior division was created for players 55 years and older.
 This increased exposure and attracted an even stronger field of senior golfers.
 Steve Earsley of Stuart, Florida won the inaugural event and repeated as Champion in 1998.

 In 2002, the women's division was added and has consistently attracted the finest female amateurs in the world.
 The inaugural women's champion, Meaghan Francella, narrowly defeated Paula Creamer, now an LPGA superstar.
 The 2007 women's champion, Lexi Thompson, became the youngest winner of an LPGA tournament in 2011 at the age of 16.

 The 2009 Dixie Amateur saw the addition of the first Senior Women’s Dixie Amateur Championship.

 In 2011, ClubLink acquired the Dixie Amateur and put renewed emphasis on providing the best possible experience for all contestants.
-The women's, senior women's, and senior men's divisions are now played at three ClubLink properties: Heron Bay Golf Club, Woodlands Country Club, and TPC Eagle Trace.
+The women's, senior women's, and senior men's divisions are now played at three ClubLink properties: Heron Bay Golf Club, Woodlands Country Club, and Eagle Trace Golf Club.